 When it comes to actually sending off your invites, your envelopes are just an afterthought.
 But they’re actually an important part of the overall presentation of your wedding invites!
 Consider using envelopes that fit the overall theme and aesthetic of your invites, and adding an embossed seal for an extra special touch.

 At the end of the day, the best wedding invitations are the ones that feel authentic to you and your partner.
-But by using the tips, considerations and inspiration in this article to guide you, you can create wedding invites that delight and dazzle your guests.
+But by using the tips, considerations and inspiration in this article to guide you, you can customize and print Canva's Wedding Invitations to delight and dazzle your guests.